When it comes to building a conversion rate and search engine optimized website, speed is crucial.

-Backlinko recently conducted a study where they analyzed over one million search engine results pages (SERPs) on Google.
+Backlinko recently conducted a study where they analyzed over eleven million search engine results pages (SERPs) on Google.

 They found that as page load times go up, the chance of someone bouncing from your site increases dramatically:

-That means that if your page takes 10 seconds to load, the likelihood of someone leaving your site before it even loads increases by more than 120%!
+That means that if your page takes 10 seconds to load, the likelihood of someone leaving your site before it even loads increases by more than 120 percent!

-In another study, BigCommerce found that conversion rates for e-commerce websites average somewhere in the 1-2% range.
+In another study, BigCommerce found that conversion rates for e-commerce websites average somewhere in the one to two percent range.

-Getting your speed to under two seconds can double your traffic and revenue.
+Getting your speed to under two seconds can increase traffic and revenue.

 So, what causes a page to load slowly?